PhD projects

 Do not send applications or CVs directly to us by email, use the online application form.

-There are internal deadlines for your application to be eligible for EPSRC funding.
-The deadline for 2025 will be 29th January 2025.
+The deadline to apply for EPSRC funding will be 29th January 2025.
 Your application should be complete before any deadline.
 Since we usually receive a large number of applications just before the deadline, we encourage you to apply even earlier if possible.
 In particular, please include either your Master's dissertation (or equivalent) or an example of written project work.
-Please expect to be asked to provide additional information to be considered for PhD funding.

 We usually await the first deadline for PhD studentships before selecting some applicants for an online interview.
 We might ask applicants to prepare a short presentation as part of the interview.
 After a successful interview applicants will be put forward for funding, which is then decided at the level of the School of Mathematical and Physical Sciences in a complicated process.